Abdominal Pain

 What are the Types of Abdominal Pains?

-Abdominal pains are divided into three different types based on their location and the type of pain they cause.
+Abdominal pains are divided into three different types based on their location and the kind of Pain they cause.

-Localised Pain is defined as pain in one area of the abdomen.
-It is usually caused by a problem in a particular organ.
-Stomach ulcers (open sores on the inner lining of the abdomen) are the most common cause of localised pain.
+Localized Pain is defined as Pain in one area of the abdomen.
+A problem in a particular organ usually causes it.
+Stomach ulcers (open sores on the inner lining of the abdomen) are the most common cause of localized Pain.

 Cramping-like Pain